zenbase-ai/aiai-cli/docs/docs/index.md

 1. Analyzing execution patterns across multiple runs
 2. Identifying bottlenecks and optimization opportunities
-3. Providing concrete, actionable recommendations
+3. Providing concrete, actionable recommendations with confidence scores
-4. Generating comprehensive reports with confidence scores
+4. Generating comprehensive optimization reports
+5. Mapping optimization rules to specific locations in your code
+6. Quantitatively evaluating agent outputs against defined criteria

 Learn more about the [concepts behind AIAI CLI](concepts/rule-extraction.md) and how it can help optimize your agents.